BUT 9612T

 The BUT 9612T was a two-axle double deck trolleybus chassis manufactured by British United Traction in 1955/56.
-A total of 70 were manufactured by Crossley Motors' Stockport factory; 62 for Manchester and eight for Ashton.
+It was a longer wheelbase version of the BUT 9611T.
+A total of 70 were manufactured by Crossley Motors' Stockport factory; 62 for Manchester and eight for Ashton.'

+As of 2024, two 9612Ts are preserved, one from Manchester and the other from the Ashton fleet.